finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Image and other files

 Our webpack project, not only limited to JavaScript and CSS.
 It also can handle much more than that.
-For example, webpack can also handle assets like image and fonts.
+For example, webpack can also handle assets like images and fonts.

 But, how?
-The idea is the same with how we configure and used JavaScript.
+The idea is the same with how we configure and use JavaScript.
 Let's include images and fonts support to our project:

 ```bash
 yarn add --dev url-loader file-loader